Testing Viability of Benchmark Dark Matter Models for the Galactic Center Excess: Future Projections

 \item For the invisible Higgs decay branching ratio, the HL-LHC will give a constraint of $2.5\%$ at 95\% confidence \cite{Cepeda:2019klc}.

 \item For the gamma-ray line search, we compare the Fermi telescope bound to the sensitivity forecast of the upcoming Cherenkov Telescope Array (CTA) \cite{CTAO:2024wvb} and the proposed Advanced Particle-astrophysics Telescope (APT) \cite{APT:2021lhj,Alnussirat:2021tlo}.
 We find that at the DM candidate mass range of $\sim\qty{50}{\GeV}$ range that we are interested for the GCE, the bound of the CTA is not improved compared to our current Fermi telescope limit, while the proposed APT improves the constraint by more than an order of magnitude \cite{Alnussirat:2021tlo, Xu:2023zyz}.
-We optimistically improve the cross section sensitivity by an order of magnitude and use it in our forecast.
+Because the APT is still at a relatively early design stage, rather than perform a detailed forecast, we simply examine the effect of improving the cross section sensitivity in gamma rays by an order of magnitude.

 \end{itemize}